codership/documentation/galeracluster/source/training/tutorials/wsrep-configuration.rst

 - :ref:`wsrep_cluster_address <wsrep_cluster_address>`: Use this parameter to define the IP addresses for the cluster in a comma-separated list.

   .. note:: There are additional schemata and options available through this parameter.
-For more information on the syntax, see :ref:`Cluster Addresses <`cluster-addresses>` below.
+For more information on the syntax, see Cluster Addresses below.

 - :ref:`wsrep_node_name <wsrep_node_name>`: Use this parameter to define the logical name for the individual node |---| for convenience.